 A National Shrine for Everyone

 On September 11, 2001, the thousands who senselessly perished in the terrorist attacks of that day were only the first and most grievous losses to our Nation.
 In the confused and stormy dark days that followed, even as we all gained some small measure of comfort from the extraordinary courage of our Fire and Police heroes, our national sense of security, safety, and even our some sense of identity in the wider world was deeply and perhaps forever shattered.
-In those days when our Archbishop, His Eminence Demetrios of America, ventured to Ground Zero offering prayer and solace to the survivors and rescue workers, the vanished Saint Nicholas Church was already beginning to speak up.
+In those days when clergy ventured to Ground Zero to offer prayer and solace to the survivors and rescue workers, the vanished Saint Nicholas Church was already beginning to speak up.
 There began in the hearts and minds of those sifting through the debris an utterance crying from that sacred ground unto the Lord on behalf of the blood of many brothers and sisters (cf. Genesis 4:10).
 And that cry became a story and a history – a story of those who were slain that fateful day, and a history yet to be written of the immigrant communities of lower Manhattan and their dream of America.

 The new Saint Nicholas Greek Orthodox Church at Ground Zero will be much more than a rebuilt parish.
 It will be a National Shrine of our Holy Archdiocese and a place of pilgrimage for our Nation and the whole world.

 This recognition, this raising of the consciousness of every member of our Greek Orthodox Archdiocese to the value and significance of the Saint Nicholas National Shrine at the World Trade Center is just the beginning.
 Saint Nicholas will be the only House of Worship in the entire sixteen-acre rebuilt World Trade Center site.